Take a Class

 Conduct in-house training for a low per-person fee

 As an Authorized Provider, your company or organization will enjoy the convenience of having your own employees certified as Red Cross instructors to deliver our quality training for First Aid, CPR, and more.
 Employees of your business or members of your organization can train at your location, discretion and convenience.
+We have modified our courses to comply with social distancing guidance.

 Enjoy added benefits as an Authorized Provider